MyatIK/MyatIK/README.md

 Hi, I’m Myat👋

-I am a front-end developer with a background in mechanical engineering.
+I am a full-stack developer with a background in mechanical engineering.

-I currently use React with different UI libraries to create responsive websites and am also learning other languages.
+I currently use React together with other different UI libraries to create responsive websites and uses Django to create the backend.